socketio/socket.io/README.md

     in the querystring.
   - `b64`: if the client doesn't support XHR2, `b64=1` is sent in the query string to signal the server that all binary data should be sent base64 encoded.
+  - `EIO`: the version of the protocol
+  - `t`: a hashed-timestamp used for cache-busting

 *FAQ:* Is the `/engine.io` portion modifiable?